-Those that satisfy at least one of the above-noted questions are considered to be reasonable Alternatives To and may be carried forward for evaluation through the MTO Class EA process or another streamlined process if applicable.
+Those that satisfy at least one of the above-noted questions are considered to be reasonable Alternatives To and may be carried forward for evaluation through the Class EA process or another streamlined process if applicable.

-4.3.3 Evaluating Reasonable Alternatives To and Selecting the Recommended Alternative To address the identified transportation problems and opportunities and study objectives, and the potential for environmental impacts (natural, social, economic, cultural, and built environments) that can be determined at this high level of transportation planning.
+4.3.3 Evaluating Reasonable Alternatives To and Selecting the Recommended Alternative To

+Reasonable Alternatives To undergo a comparative evaluation.
+This includes a review of the advantages and disadvantages of each Alternative To in relation to the ability to address the identified transportation problems and opportunities and study objectives, and the potential for environmental impacts (natural, social, economic, cultural, and built environments) that can be determined at this high level of transportation planning.
 Impacts are determined after appropriate impact mitigation measures are considered.